 Deployed securely using industry best practices, leveraging our global support and consulting teams to ensure success with Kubernetes.

 Includes everything you need to manage your development lifecycle: monitoring, service mesh, smart auto-scaling, support for serverless environments, GitOps-based continuous delivery, and more.

 Sometimes the least reliable component of your environment are the people who run it.
-Hosted Rancher ensure the continuity of your critical infra and apps if staff move on.
+Hosted Rancher ensures the continuity of your critical infra and apps if staff move on.

 Offloading the overhead for managing your Rancher control plane not only reduces operational risk but is better economics.
 Hosted Rancher is the fastest and most affordable route to onboarding Kubernetes at scale.

 Hosted Rancher supports a customer's on-premises and cloud-based infrastructure including EKS, AKS and GKE.
-To maximize scale-out and security, we've build Hosted Rancher using our proven reference architecture.
-Hosted Rancher leverages our latest GA release, Rancher 2.4, running on K3s, our popular lightweight Kubernetes distribution.
-For maximum performance and simplicity, we've selected containerd over the better known Docker, and MySQL rather then etcd as our primary datastore.
+To maximize scale-out and security, we've built Hosted Rancher using our proven reference architecture.
+Hosted Rancher leverages our latest Rancher GA release, running on K3s, our popular lightweight Kubernetes distribution.
+For maximum performance and simplicity, we've selected containerd over the better-known Docker, and MySQL rather than etcd as our primary datastore.

 Hosted Rancher is a new offering from Rancher Labs.
 As the name implies, Rancher is completely hosted for you in the cloud.
 Rancher Labs takes care of the installation, upgrade, and day-to-day operations of your Rancher control plane.
 Using Rancher, you can then add your own cloud-based, on-premise, AKS, GKE, or EKS clusters.
 For more information, see the Rancher v2.4 announcement or blog announcement.